wp-plugins/izeechat/readme.txt

 == Frequently asked questions ==

-= How to activate my izeechat for use it? =
+= How do I activate my IzeeChat? =
-You must have already a apizee account or you must be create one if you want to use this plugin.
-You can have more information to activate this plugin at http://doc.apizee.com/install-izeechat
+You have to create an Apizee account if you want to use this plugin.
+More information on how to activate the plugin at http://doc.apizee.com/install-izeechat

-= My plugin doesn't working! =
+= My plugin doesn't work! =
-Contact Apizee Inc. (info@apizee.com)
+Please contact Apizee (info@apizee.com)

 == Screenshots ==